Blue Mistaken for Sky

 "Some days, I think that hope is such a long way away, and then I read a poet like this—and life is in full gear.
 This book means so much to me.
 And will be saved to read again."

-—Ruth Cavalieri, The Washington Independent Review of Books
+—Grace Cavalieri, The Washington Independent Review of Books

 "There are many gifts we get from experiencing art, from reading a great book, but one of the most important gifts an artist can give is that of vulnerability.
 With this new collection, Hollander is offering such a gift.
 Now it is up to us to be brave enough to receive it."

 Landscape with Female Figure: New & Selected Poems, 1982 - 2012

 "Andrea Hollander knows what to hold back as she lets us in.
 And so we willingly bring ourselves into her subtly registered emotional world.
 There's a lovely blend of qualities at work here -- an unsparing eye, and a heart that humanizes what that eye sees."